 Coroico has a variety of hostels and small jungle resorts that make for a perfect place to lounge by the pool.
 Because the town is so small, location isn’t much of an issue.
-Hotel options are somewhat limited, so definitely check out Airbnb if you want more options outside of Booking.com and other hotel sites.
+But hotel options are pretty limited, so definitely check out Airbnb if you want more options outside of Booking.com and other hotel sites.

-- Montebelo – $86 for a double room with private bathroom
+- La Jungla: double room with a private bathroom and breakfast included

 - Contact Hotel Jazmines and other resorts for inclusive package and room fees